alli1325/instagramLandingPage/README.md

 Copy of Instagram's landing page.

-With responsive media queries for tablet and mobile.
+- Responsive media queries for tablet and mobile.
+- Animation on cell phone screen